If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 4. Free from lactose

 Almond milk does not contain any lactose since it is plant-based.
-It is therefore the best option for those on vegan diet or anyone that is allergic to milk, or is intolerant to lactose.
-Some of the symptoms associated with dairy intolerance include diarrhea, bloating, and discomfort.
+It is, therefore, the best option for those on a vegan diet or anyone that is allergic to milk or is intolerant to lactose.
+Some of the symptoms associated with dairy intolerance include diarrhoea, bloating, and discomfort.
 All these come about as a result of bacteria buildup within the colon.
 Almond milk consequently makes the perfect substitute for dairy milk.

 5. Friendly to the heart

 The fact that almond milk contains low fat makes it one of the best for countering heart disease.
 Nuts are generally recommended as a healthy diet whose benefits cannot be ignored.
-Almond milk contains healthy fats and contains about 1 percent oil, out of which 90 percent is unsaturated.
-It has oleic acid that has a beneficial effect on blood lipids.
+Almond milk contains healthy fats and contains about 1 per cent oil, out of which 90 per cent is unsaturated.
+It has oleic acid which has a beneficial effect on blood lipids.

 6. Good for the bones

 Vitamin D plays an important role when it comes to strengthening the bones in the human body.
-Some of the main signs of lack of Vitamin D include brittle bones, weak muscles, and fatigue.
-Unfortunately, there exist very few natural sources of Vitamin D asides the sun.
-Almond milk therefore provides a great solution since it contains added vitamin D. Furthermore, almond milk is enriched with calcium since it does not contain it, helping build and maintain bones.
+Some of the main signs of a lack of Vitamin D include brittle bones, weak muscles, and fatigue.
+Unfortunately, there exist very few natural sources of Vitamin D asides from the sun.
+Almond milk, therefore, provides a great solution since it contains added vitamin D. Furthermore, almond milk is enriched with calcium since it does not contain it, helping build and maintain bones.